VernyoonChao98/vernyoonchao98/README.md

 ### Hi there 👋

 I am a Full Stack Engineer with a drive to expand my knowledge within the tech industry.
+A few things about myself, I love playing video games.
+I have since plays games as I was a child when my siblings first introduced to me the nintendo 64.
+My favorite game was definitely Legends of Zelda Ocarina of Time.
+I also love watching competitive esports and is a competitive person myself.

 ## Checkout my projects